stajichlab/PHYling/README.md

 phyling download fungi_odb10
 ```

+The download module will automatically check for updates to the markerset online each time it runs.
+The local markersets which have available updates online will be marked as _\[Outdated\]_.
+You can rerun `phyling download [markerset]` to update the local files.

 ### Find the orthologs and align them

 The align module identify the orthologs among all the samples using _hmmsearch_.
-HMM profiles that have matches on more than 3 samples are considered **orthologs**.
+HMM profiles that have matches on more than 4 samples are considered **orthologs**.

 Before conducting _hmmsearch_, the module will first search for the bitscore cutoff file within the root HMM folder.
 If the cutoff file is not found, the reporting threshold for _hmmsearch_ will be determined based on the `-E/-evalue` (default is 1e-10).

 Once the orthologs are identified, the sequences extracted from each sample undergo multiple sequence alignment.
 By default, the alignment is performed using the _hmmalign_ method.
-However, users have the option to switch to using _muscle_ by specifying the `-M/--method muscle` flag.
+However, users have the option to switch to _muscle_ by specifying the `-M/--method muscle` flag.

 Finally, each alignment result is output separately.
-You can decide whether you want to concatenate them in the tree module.
+You can decide whether you want to concatenate them or use consensus strategy in the tree module.
 See all the options with `phyling align --help`.

 ```